-Bullying is a type of harassment where the behaviour is not motivated by one of the protected characteristics.
+Bullying

 There are various definitions of bullying.
-ACAS defines bullying as 'offensive, intimidating, malicious or insulting behaviour, and/or an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient'.
+The Trust refers to the Advisory, Conciliation and Arbitration Service's (ACAS) definition which defines bullying as 'offensive, intimidating, malicious or insulting behaviour, and/or an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient'.